What was Johnny Cash's Net Worth?

 With fame, fortune, and appearances in films and TV shows, Cash was feeling the pressure.
 In the late 50s, he became addicted to barbiturates and amphetamines after initially using the drugs to handle the stresses of touring.
 Even though he was clearly spiraling out of control, he continued to release lasting hits such as "Ring of Fire."
 Speaking of rings of fire, Johnny Cash was the cause of a massive forest fire in California that destroyed 508 acres of forest.
 In 1965, he was sued by the government and settled for damages of about $80,000.

 Eventually, Johnny Cash established a reputation as a rebel.
 Although he never served out a prison sentence, he was arrested numerous times and occasionally spent a night in jail before being released.
 Some of his crimes include picking flowers on private property and being found with over 1000 prescription drug pills hidden in his guitar case.
-During the mid 1960s, he also released the controversial album Bitter Tears and the experimental Sings the Ballads of the True West.
+During the mid-1960s, he also released the controversial album Bitter Tears and the experimental Sings the Ballads of the True West.

 Towards the late 1960s, Cash divorced his wife and reached rock bottom.
 His drug addictions had become much worse, but he still managed to win a Grammy award for the duet "Jackson" with June Carter.
 Several experiences convinced him to clean up his act, and in 1968 June Carter agreed to marry him after he got clean.
-In the years that followed, he gradually decreased his drug use and in 1970 he was living a mostly sober lifestyle.
+In the years that followed, he gradually decreased his drug use, and in 1970, he was living a mostly sober lifestyle.

 In 1969, Johnny Cash was given his own variety show by ABC.
 The Johnny Cash Show ran until 1971, and a number of mainstream performers appeared on the series.
-By the mid-70s, Cash's popularity began to decline and in 1977, he resumed his drug use.
+By the mid-70s, Cash's popularity began to decline, and in 1977, he resumed his drug use.
 Although he was inducted into the Country Music Hall of Fame in 1980, he failed to release any notable hits in the next decade.
 However, he continued to tour and release albums.

 Later Career

 By 1983, Cash hit rock bottom once again in terms of drug addiction.
-It all started when he was given painkillers after being kicked in the mid-section by an ostrich he kept on his farm.
+It all started when he was given painkillers after being kicked in the midsection by an ostrich he kept on his farm.
 He spent the next decade or so in various rehab centers trying to get clean, and he relapsed several times.
 In 1988, he underwent double-bypass surgery on his heart, and he refused to take any painkillers due to his problems with drugs.

-By the 90s, Johnny Cash was by his own admission "invisible" to major record labels, and he struggled to sign any noteworthy deals.
+By the 90s, Johnny Cash was, by his own admission, "invisible" to major record labels, and he struggled to sign any noteworthy deals.
 However, the younger generations were beginning to discover Cash's music, and several punk bands began to cover his music.
 Cash also collaborated with the band U2 during this period.

 Death

-In 1997, Johnny Cash was diagnosed with Shy-Drager syndrome (a form of multiple system atrophy), and was told that he had about 18 months to live.
-Soon afterwards, the diagnosis was changed to autonomic neuropathy.
+In 1997, Johnny Cash was diagnosed with Shy-Drager syndrome (a form of multiple system atrophy) and was told that he had about 18 months to live.
+Soon afterward, the diagnosis was changed to autonomic neuropathy.
 He released a handful of new albums throughout the next few years, but he was in and out of hospitals.
 In 2003, Johnny Cash passed away at the age of 73.
 He left behind a strong legacy as one of the most impactful musicians in country music history.

 Real Estate

-Two years after his divorce from Vivian was finalized, in 1968 Johnny married June Carter cash.
-That same year Johnny and June bought a 4.5-acre lakefront property 20 minutes outside of downtown Nashville.
-The property featured a newly-constructed 14,000 square-foot mansion.
+Two years after his divorce from Vivian was finalized, in 1968, Johnny married June Carter Cash.
+That same year, Johnny and June bought a 4.5-acre lakefront property 20 minutes outside of downtown Nashville.
+The property featured a newly constructed 14,000-square-foot mansion.
 Johnny and June remained in the home until their deaths.
 They both died in 2003.

-In December 2005 the John R. Cash Revocable Trust sold the property to musician Barry Gibb of the Bee Gees for $2.3 million.
+In December 2005, the John R. Cash Revocable Trust sold the property to musician Barry Gibb of the Bee Gees for $2.3 million.
 Barry planned to restore the property and use it as a recording studio and retreat.